alganet/Projects/Mosai/runup/runup.md

 A format and tool for running code blocks inside markdown files automatically.

- - list all commands and subcommands
- - execute a command and/or subcommands
- - prove that all code blocks are marked and work
- -

 --

 Create a markdown-compatible document with marked code blocks: